nardinan/miranda_sandbox/README.md

-# miranda_sandbox
+# Miranda sandbox
-A small sandbox that could be used to quickly try some features in Miranda
+This is a quick view to test few Miranda's features and an easy way to start a new game